theaffable/cinema-recruitment-task/README.md

 ### Running the project
-TODO: add docker compose command to run the app & db
+Easiest way is to run it using docker:
+`docker compose up`

 ### API documentation
 Full API documentation is located in [/docs/api.yml](https://raw.githubusercontent.com/theaffable/cinema/refs/heads/main/docs/api.yaml).
 You can use [Swagger Editor](https://editor-next.swagger.io/) to view it